timpeskett/checkyourself/README.md

 game.
 This addition would not be too taxing, and will hopefully be made one day when Jacob or I are motivated enough to do it.

+## Roles

+My role in this project was to model the behaviour of the boards and pieces.
+I approached it as a task of attempting to always keep the board in a legal state.
+The relevant code here is mostly in Board.java, which presents a nice interface to the front end.
+Some might consider this code to be something of a mix of controller and model code.
+This is not too egregious an error in such a small game.

+Jacob was responsible for the front-end here, and so became more familiar with the libGDX specific tasks.
+This was very helpful for when we attended the 2016 Global Game Jam.

 ## Screenshots